tollesonpdx/Last_Minute_Camping_With_C/README.md

 During the development of the tool, unexpected limitations arose so the end-goal was adjusted.
 The current iteration of the project strives to allow a user to provide their location, anticipated camping dates, and maximum driving range, for which the tool then produces a list of reservable campsites within range and the associated weather forecast.
 The original project goals are not forgotten and are slated for future development.

+The final report submitted for grade contains some interesting inforation, including the presentation slides.
+It is available [HERE](Report/TollesonCapstoneReport.pdf).

 ## Tools &amp; Data Sources Utilized

 For this project, I elected to use the following tools: